The Facts About Shock Loss Following Hair Restoration Surgery

 - Lastly, the use of finesteride diminishes the DHT by 70 percent hence protecting the native and transplanted hair from any post-surgical increase in circulating DHT.
 The use of minoxidil five percent acts synergistically to further protect the native miniaturized hair and possibly stimulate the growth of the transplanted hair.

 Additionally, the growth of the transplanted hair with its increased caliber is of greater contribution to the hair mass and volume than the native thinner caliber miniaturized hairs.
 I do recall one patient about six years ago that had some shock loss post-surgically.
 He was managed with finesteride, minoxidil five percent, reassurance and time.
-He of course not only recovered but also had an outstanding hair restoration outcome.
+He of course not only recovered but also had an outstanding hair transplant outcome.
 The patient got his smile back in about four months post-procedure as his hair transplant commenced to grow in.

 Aside from shock loss, it is logical that attendant with surgery there may be an increased incidence of hair loss after surgery.
 After all, there is an increase in blood flow to the surgical site following a procedure.
 That is why the recipient area is red or erythematous after surgery.
 This bathes the area with DHT along with the necessary oxygen and nutrients required for healing and life of the tissue.
 Although it often is confused with shock loss, this is not post-surgical shock loss.
 It is simply accelerated hair loss — follicles that would have been lost eventually regardless of the surgery.